josevalim/portal/README.md

 So we have reached the end of this guide on how to get started with Elixir!
 It was a fun ride and we quickly went from manually starting doors processes to shooting fault-tolerant doors for distributed portal transfers!

-We challenge you to continue learning and exploring more of Elixir by taking your portal application to the next level with:
+We challenge you to continue learning and exploring more of Elixir by taking your portal application to the next level:

   * Add a `Portal.push_left/1` function that transfers the data in the other direction.
 How can you avoid the code duplication existing between the `push_left/1` and `push_right/1` functions?